-explain(consequence=None)
+explain(consequence=None, timeout seconds=0)

 Returns the facts and laws that make the Theory unsatisfiable, or that explains a consequence.
+Raises an IDPZ3Error if the Theory is satisfiable

-- self (Theory) the problem state - consequence (string, optional) the code of the consequence to be explained.
-Must be a key in self.assignments formula()
+- self (Theory) the problem state

+- consequence (string, optional) the code of the consequence to be explained.
+Must be a key in self.assignments

+- timeout_seconds (int) -